pyvivid/K8S-References/04_02_Networking_In_Docker.md

     link/ether 12:9b:11:ea:dd:c3 brd ff:ff:ff:ff:ff:ff link-netnsid 0
 ```
 Notice the veth5e6a709@if4 was created and attached to the bridge of the Docker Network.
-Now if we run the
+Now if we run the below command, we can see the other end attached to the pipe as below:
 ```
 # ip -n <netns_output> link
 7: eth0@if8: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UP mode DEFAULT